Saxony: Sports

 In 2020, there were 4,447 registered sports clubs of various disciplines with over 600,000 members in Saxony.
 The most popular sport in Saxony is football.
 With RB Leipzig there is one Saxon team playing in the Bundesliga as well as the European Champions League.
 Leipzig is notable for a longstanding football tradition, a Leipzig team having been the first national football champion in German history.
 Another popular sport is handball with SC DHfK Leipzig playing in the Bundesliga.
 On a local level sports such as table tennis, cycling, mountaineering and volleyball are popular.

 Rock climbing

 Saxony prides itself to have been one of the first places in the world where modern recreational rock climbing was developed.
 Falkenstein rock in the area of Bad Schandau is considered to be the place were the German rock climbing tradition started in 1864.

 Winter sports

+The Ore Mountains in southern Saxony are a traditional center for winter sports, and there are a number of training facilities for the German Winter Olympics team in the region.
+Thus, climate change poses a certain threat to the development of the region's winter sports industry.

-The Ore Mountains in southern Saxony are traditionally a region of winter sports.
-The ski ressort of Oberwiesenthal is the highest town of Germany, at an altitude of 900 m, though the surrounding mountains do not reach the same height as in the alpine areas of Southern Germany.
-Thus, climate change is posing a certain threat to the development of winter sports business.
-There are a number of training facilities for the German Winter Olympics' team in the region.
+The ski resort of Oberwiesenthal is the highest town of Germany, at an altitude of 900 m, though the surrounding mountains do not reach the same height as those found in the alpine areas of Southern Germany.